Skip to main content

 For non-resident buyers, the additional friction (qualifying for a German mortgage, the Notar appointment, Grundbuch registration, Grunderwerbsteuer) is covered in the Buying Property in Germany as a Foreigner (2026 Guide).
 The short version: Berlin is open to non-resident buyers without legal restriction, the transaction machinery is well-established, and the binding question is almost always financing terms rather than the right to buy.

-Live per-metre numbers on Seeki tell you where each Bezirk sits today.
-This article tells you what those numbers mean and which side of the rent-vs-buy line your situation falls on.
-Start with the Berlin area page, drill into Mitte or Friedrichshain-Kreuzberg for the central premium, and use the Germany price-per-m² page to anchor the comparison against the rest of the country.
+Seeki.eu is a property portal that covers Europe on one site, in your language, with prices shown in the currency you choose, so a Berlin flat and the alternative you are weighing it against in another country are priced on the same basis instead of in two separate systems.
+Live per-metre numbers there tell you where each Bezirk stands today, and this article tells you what those numbers mean and which side of the rent-vs-buy line your situation falls on.
+Start with the Berlin area page, drill into Mitte or Friedrichshain-Kreuzberg for the central premium, compare the rental side on Berlin apartments to rent, and use the Germany price-per-m² page to anchor the comparison against the rest of the country.